This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

-The thickness and ‘squishiness’ of your gym floor impacts how much damping it provides.
+The thickness and ‘squishiness’ of your gym floor impact how much damping it provides.
 The material you use also has an effect.
-At the bottom I’ve outlined a flooring combination that would provide a lot of noise control for a reasonable price.
+At the bottom, I’ve outlined a flooring combination that would provide a lot of noise control for a reasonable price.

 2. Deadlift platform

 The single exercise that creates the most noise in any gym is the deadlift.
 Especially when you start lifting really heavy weights, this is the lift that will cause you the most noise problems.
 When putting the bar back on the floor you’ll have the plates banging together and the vibrations created by the weight slightly moving the floor.
 Those vibrations are what will be felt throughout the whole house.